DanOSG/GameSquawk/README.md

 1. Ensure your `.env` file has `REACT_APP_API_URL` set to use `https://` protocol
 2. Rebuild the frontend application after making changes
 3. Check browser console for specific error messages

+### File Upload Issues
+If profile images are not showing after upload:
+1. Verify that the Nginx configuration includes the `/uploads` location block
+2. Check the permissions on the `/backend/public/uploads` directory
+3. Restart Nginx after making configuration changes

 ## 📱 Project Structure
 ```